Collaboration with Amanda Green

 4. National Parks

 The most famous national parks are Sequoia National Park, Kings Canyon National Park, and Yosemite National Park.
 Sequoia and Kings Canyon border each other in the Sierra Nevada Mountains.
-The region is famous for its gigantic sequoia trees, which can be a 100 feet wide and 300 feet tall.
+The region is famous for its giant sequoia trees, which can be 100 feet wide and 300 feet tall.
 Meanwhile, Yosemite National Park, also in the Sierra Nevada Mountains of central eastern California, is celebrated for its 1,169 miles of geographical diversity from gigantic trees to stunning waterfalls to towering granite cliffs.